 The ten Global Jesuit Identifiers are characteristics that define and guide Jesuit schools and institutions worldwide.
-These identifiers commit educational works to:

-1. being Catholic and offering in-depth faith formation

-2. creating a safe and healthy environment for all

-3. educating on global citizenship

-4. the care of all creation

-5. promoting justice

-6. being accessible for all

-7. educating on interculturality

-8. being a global network at the service of the mission

-9. promoting human excellence

-10. fostering life-long learning.
+These identifiers commit educational works to: 1) being Catholic and offering in-depth faith formation, 2) creating a safe and healthy environment for all, 3) educating on global citizenship, 4) the care of all creation, 5) promoting justice, 6) being accessible for all, 7) educating on interculturality, 8) being a global network at the service of the mission, 9) promoting human excellence, and 10) fostering life-long learning.

 St Ignatius was Catholic.

 Catholic schools support Catholic organisations.
 Jesuit schools are Catholic and prioritise supporting Jesuit organisations.
 Jesuit Mission are a Catholic organisation who follow the Jesuit charism.
 The principal activities of Jesuit Mission Australia Limited are to raise funds for the purpose of international relief and development.
 As a ministry of the Society of Jesus in Australia, Jesuit Mission Australia Limited draws on the richness and depth of the Ignatian spirituality which guides and shapes how to engage with each other, how to respond to the needs of our world and how to reflect and learn from experiences.
 Jesuit Mission Australia Limited partners with Jesuits and other companions overseas to empower women, men and children living on the frontiers to liberate themselves from poverty and injustice through participation in programs that build skills, capacity and resilience to live full and free lives.
 These programs directly or indirectly benefit the most marginalised and vulnerable communities.
 Funds are raised by engaging with individuals and communities who are part of the Jesuit family.
 This includes Jesuit supporters, volunteers, schools, parishes, and other Jesuit networks across Australia.

-Unit title: Fairness: creating a just world for all.
-Duration: Levels: Yrs 3 & 4 Term and Starting date: Learning Area: Religious Education Team Members:
+Unit Title Fairness: Creating a just world for all

+Levels Years 3&4

+Duration

+Start Date

+Team Members
-Big Idea: What is the overall understanding that you want the students to achieve? • Jesuit Mission follow in Ignatius of Loyola's footsteps and respond with love, and help support people get their basic needs Learning intentions: • Understand that the world's resources are not shared evenly and not everyone has what they need such as education, clean water, sanitation, food and shelter. • Understand that water is a universal need and yet access to water varies around the world. • Explore how Jesuit Mission address Global Goal 6- Clean Water and Sanitation Key Concepts:

-What are the specific areas you will be investigating in order to achieve your Big Idea?

-- Jesuit Mission work to provide access to clean water for many people in the world.
+Big Ideas What is the overall understanding that you want the students to achieve?
+Jesuit Mission follow in Ignatius of Loyola's footsteps and respond with love, and help support people get their basic needs Learning intention Understand that the world's resources are not shared evenly and not everyone has what they need such as education, clean water, sanitation, food and shelter.
+Understand that water is a universal need and yet access to water varies around the world.
+Explore how Jesuit Mission address Global Goal 6- Clean Water and Sanitation Key Concepts What are the specific areas you will be investigating in order to achieve your Big Idea?
+Jesuit Mission work to provide access to clean water for many people in the world Key Competencies Highlight on the below table and add those that will be focused on and assessed within this unit.